 It was a big year for Oshawa in the 2014-15 season.
 The team, coached by DJ Smith and Eric Wellwood, set franchise records for the most wins in a regular season with 51, and the most points in a single season with 108.
 They went on to defeat the Peterborough Petes in the first round of playoffs, followed by the Niagara IceDogs, then the North Bay Battalion.
 In the OHL Championship Series, they took on the Erie Otters and managed to shutdown their top lines and win the series in five games to secure the OHL Championship title and trophy.

 The Memorial Cup, which has been in competition since 1919, was presented in commemoration of the many great Canadian hockey players who paid the supreme sacrifice in defense of their county in the First World War.
 Initially the symbol of the national junior championship, the Cup later signified Junior “A” supremacy beginning in 1934 and Major Junior supremacy in 1971.
 Competing for it annually are the Western, Quebec Major Junior and Ontario Hockey Leagues.
-The winners of the three leagues, along with the host club, compete in the Memorial Cup tournament.
+The winners of the three leagues, along with the host club, compete in the MasterCard Memorial Cup tournament.

-The Generals have hoisted the Cup as Memorial Cup Champions in 1939, 1940, 1944, and 1900.
+The Generals have hoisted the Cup as Memorial Cup Champions in 1939, 1940, 1944, 1990 and most recently, in 2015.

 The Canadian Hockey League (CHL) cares about your privacy.
 Thank you for your interest in our network of websites, newsletters, and other services.
 We believe in fully disclosing the methods to which we collect and use your personal information.
 We also invite you to ask us about our policies or feel free to let us know how we can better serve your privacy concerns.